Episode 99: Amazing Broadway

 Based on the true story of the man who penned the familiar hymn, it is a telling of John Newton as a rebellious slave trader and the woman who never lost faith in him.
 While fighting the raging seas and his own despair, Newton’s life is suddenly transformed, igniting a quest to end the scourge of slavery.

 Amazing Grace is featured at the Bank of America Theatre in Chicago through November 2.
 For more information, visit Broadway in Chicago or the Amazing Grace show website.

 Music in this episode are excerpts from Amazing Grace and are written by Christopher Smith.

 Follow Melinda on Twitter @melindaschmidt as she tweets throughout the week.

 You can also email us and comment on our Facebook page.

 Melinda appreciates observing how the complexities of culture and faith influence one another.
-Her core words are freedom, orderliness, twirling, beauty and connecting/seed-planting ideas.
-This time of year she enjoys quiet, backyard beauty and summer meals on the back porch with her husband, Dave, and dog Pippa, a long-haired Chihuahua/Min Pin – you'd love 'er!
+Her core words are freedom, orderliness, twirling, beauty and seed-planting.
+She enjoys this cozy time of year the in the Midwest which includes comfort food, imbibed while she makes her way through challenging classwork for her Grad degree at Wheaton College.
+She lives with her husband, Dave, and their little blessing named Pippa – a long-haired Chihuahua/Min Pin – you'd love 'er!